stigbd/photo-api/README.md

 % docker run -p 8000:8000 photo_api
 ```

-Or in docker compose with a postgres database:
+Or in docker compose with a postgres database and [adminer](https://www.adminer.org/)):

 ```zsh
 % docker compose up